-Income And Credit Mortgage Guidelines On Home Loans
+Income and Credit Mortgage Guidelines on Home Loans

 In this blog, we will cover income and credit mortgage guidelines on home loans.
 There are three main factors in getting mortgage approval:

 All three of these factors are crucial in getting a home buyer to qualify for a mortgage loan.
 Every one of these three criteria is thoroughly analyzed by mortgage underwriters.
-To proceed with the mortgage process, a mortgage loan applicant needs to get an approve/eligible per the Automated Underwriting System
+To proceed with the mortgage process, a mortgage loan applicant needs to get approve/eligible per the Automated Underwriting System.

 It is not a person that initially analyzes and scrutinizes the mortgage application.
 The loan officer gathers data.
 It is the Automated Underwriting System, also known as the AUS, that will determine whether or not the mortgage loan applicant gets an automated approval.
 In this article, we will discuss and cover Income And Credit Mortgage Guidelines On Home Loans.

 Mortgage Conditions By The Automated Underwriting System

-The Automated Underwriting System is the determinant factor whether a mortgage loan applicant can qualify with the following factors:
+The Automated Underwriting System is the determinant factor of whether a mortgage loan applicant can qualify with the following factors:

 - recent late payment